notstarboard/tidal-utils/README.md

 **Why is the track order not preserved in playlists when I run with the -p flag?
 Why are the replacement tracks added to the end?**

 This is due to API limitations.
-You get this behavior if you use the playlist.add() and playlist.remove_by_id() methods, and I don't know of a better way of accmplishing this.
+You get this behavior if you use the playlist.add() and playlist.remove_by_id() methods, and I don't know of a better way of accomplishing this.
 I also considered:

 * Creating a brand new playlist with all tracks in the correct order.
 However, others may have added your existing playlist to their Collection, so there is value in editing an existing playlist rather than making a new one.
 * Deleting all songs and re-adding all songs in the correct order.
 This would destroy the "Date Added" metadata, and it would also cause bigger problems than the other options if the API started failing before the job was done.